Eoin MacNeill: Political life

 MacNeill was released from prison in 1917 and was elected MP for the National University and Londonderry City constituencies for Sinn Féin in the 1918 general election.
 In line with abstentionist Sinn Féin policy, he refused to take his seat in the British House of Commons in London and sat instead in the newly convened Dáil Éireann in Dublin, where he was made Secretary for Industries in the second ministry of the First Dáil.
 He was a member of the Parliament of Northern Ireland for Londonderry between 1921 and 1925, although he never took his seat.
 In 1921, he supported the Anglo-Irish Treaty.
 In 1922, he was in a minority of pro-Treaty delegates at the Irish Race Convention in Paris.
-Following the establishment of the Irish Free State, he became Minister for Education in its second (provisional) government, the third Dáil.
+Following the establishment of the Free State, he became Minister for Education in its second (provisional) government, the third Dáil.
+He strongly supported the execution of Richard Barrett, Liam Mellows, Joe McKelvey and Rory O'Connor during the Irish Civil War.

 In 1923, MacNeill, a committed internationalist, was also a key member of the diplomatic team that oversaw Ireland's entry to the League of Nations.

 MacNeill's family was split on the treaty issue.
 One son, Brian, took the anti-Treaty side and was killed in disputed circumstances near Sligo by Free State troops during the Irish Civil War in September 1922.
 Two other sons, Niall and Turloch, as well as nephew Hugo MacNeill, served as officers in the Free State Army.
 One of Eoin's brothers, James McNeill, was the second and penultimate Governor-General of the Irish Free State.